-PAGASA closely monitored the occurrence of typhoon YOLANDA, and equipment acquired as part of its modernization plan were fully utilized for timely and accurate forecasting Unfortunately, the and warning. newly completed Guiuan Doppler radar which was scheduled to be inaugurated in November 2013 was damaged by typhoon YOLANDA.
+PAGASA closely monitored the occurrence of typhoon YOLANDA, and equipment acquired as part of its modernization plan were fully utilized for timely and accurate forecasting and warning.
+Unfortunately, the newly completed Guiuan Doppler radar which was scheduled to be inaugurated in November 2013 was damaged by typhoon YOLANDA.
 Efforts are underway for its rehabilitation in 2014.